I am the luckiest.

 There was another intermittent event between Rounds Two and Three: In October and November of 2009, we began watching yet another shadow, worried that it might be cancer and necessitate the removal of that left kidney.
 We thought we had resolved the issue when, lo and behold, the shadow changed drastically which brings us to the present, Round Three.

 Round Three officially began in December with the decision to go in and attempt to remove this new tumor while also hoping to salvage what remained of the kidney.
 I won’t go into all the nitty gritties because they’re posted here throughout December, but the surgery was successful in terms of the kidney but not so much in terms of what it showed us about the cancer.
 Austin had indeed relapsed, his cancer was back and more vicious than ever.
-After some gut-wrenching back and forth decisions about whether or not keep the kidney, Austin began another protocol of chemo and radiation, which we are currently partway through.
+After some gut-wrenching back and forth decisions about whether or not keep the kidney, Austin began another protocol of chemo and radiation, which he finished in May 2010.

 It’s all here, in a crazy and jumbled fashion.
 These posts are filled with good news and great news, bad news and horrible news.
 There is hope and laughter and tears and fear and love and lots and lots of living.